 While this application is technically complex, Dynapower has mastered the right development and use for specific buyers.

 The advantage you gain with the IGBT chopper is that it can be utilized with a wide range of volts: 0 – whatever you’d like.
 There is a lot of flexibility with the electrolyzer, and if they’re properly maintained, you won’t experience fluctuations or a degradation in its performance.

 The IGBT also carries a high durability and reliability rating.
-Many of our applications are being used in mines with incredibly high heat, dust, and all around awful conditions.
-These rectifiers stand the test of even the worst conditions while still producing stable, consistent, high-quality power.
+Many of our applications are being used in mines with incredibly high heat, dust, and corrosive conditions.
+These rectifiers stand the test of even the most challenging conditions while still producing stable, consistent, high-quality power.

 Compare this to the SCR application: it has to go through filters, so while it’s sturdy, if one component goes down, the whole system will go down.
 And although it’s easy to replace, this will take time, effort, and money to get it back online.

 The IGBT, on the other hand, is modular.
 If one aspect fails, the system can still operate.
 Yes, it’ll operate at a slower pace until the parts are replaced or repaired, but you experience much less of an interruption.
 To produce refined power this system does consist of more parts, but it’s a lot more reliable and will operate with some level of functionality even if a component goes down.